fenilgmehta/fenilgmehta.github.io/_posts/2020-10-03-gate-preparation.md

 <!-- # Crack GATE with 2 Months of Self-Study -->

+## Intro

 I will talk about my `~2 months` experience of preparing for GATE 2020.
 Hope this helps you find your way to prepare for GATE.
 Please note that everyone is unique in themself and have their own way of studying.
-I am writing my way of studying, but I would suggest that you modify it to suit your methodology.
+I am writing my way of studying, but I would suggest that you modify it to suit your style.

 *To begin, do NOT get scared of GATE just because everyone says that it is hard.
 I found GATE to be easier than college exams.*